Skip to content

 What language is Gaúcho?

-Gaúcho is a dialect of Portuguese.
+Gaúcho is a dialect of the Portuguese language.

 Which region is Gaúcho associated with?